5 Reasons to Love The Giant Brahma Chicken Breed

 In addition to their egg-laying capabilities, Brahma chickens are considered dual-purpose birds.
 While their meat may not be as common in modern commercial settings, they have historically been valued for their high-quality and flavorful meat.

 For those interested in self-sustainability or wanting to raise chickens for both eggs and meat, these birds offer a versatile option.
 You'll get more meat off of a Standard VS Bantam of course.
+It can be a great way to get rid of the roosters that you don't want to raise or keep with your flock.
+They are not going to mature as fast as actual meat birds though, not getting to size until about 18 weeks vs the meat bird's 6-12 weeks.

 Excellent Brooding Skills

-If you have the desire to hatch your own chicks or expand your flock through natural means, Brahma hens are reliable brooders.
+If you have the desire to hatch your own Brahma chicks or expand your flock through natural means, bantam Brahma hens are reliable brooders.
 Their commitment to sitting on eggs and caring for chicks is impressive and can be a delightful experience for chicken enthusiasts.

 They have been perfect for beginner chicken owners, for children of all ages.